arnasmat/BlockchainTechnologies/README.md

 # Hash! - BlockchainTechnologies
 A repository for a university blockchain technologies course.
-This project implements two hashing algorithms: MatrixHash (a custom algorithm co-created by us) and VibeHash(an algorithm created using Claude AI).
+This project implements two hashing algorithms: MatrixHash (a custom algorithm created by us) and VibeHash(an algorithm created using Claude AI).

 [Click here for the setup guide](#setup-guides)